raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

         - Session Store
             - Temporary session data (using time to live settings)

-     -Redis really is for high availability, backup, Read Replicas -Memcached is a pure case of partitioning of data (sharding) -Memcached is really intended to serve as a pure cache.
+     - Redis really is for high availability, backup, Read Replicas
+     - Memcached is a pure case of partitioning of data (sharding)
+     - Memcached is really intended to serve as a pure cache.
 While Redis can also be used as a database.

 ## ElastiCache Use Cases